bshirani/gocryptotrader/exchanges/trade/README.md

-# GoCryptoTrader package Trade

-This trade package is part of the GoCryptoTrader codebase.

 ## Current Features for trade

 + The trade package contains a processor for both REST and websocket trade history processing